 Holly McQuillan is a designer, maker, writer andfacilitator, who works primarily in the field of sustainabledesign practice.
-She is a Senior Lecturer at MasseyUniversity School of Design, teaching across all levels;undergraduate, post-graduate, as well as deliveringmaster-classes to the public.
+She worked as a Senior Lecturer at MasseyUniversity School of Design, teaching across all levels;undergraduate, post-graduate, as well as deliveringmaster-classes to the public.

-Earthlink Inc is a not for profit organisation committed to providing work for people facing workplace challenges.
-They have partnered with Space Between to produce the 'Fundamentals' range a limited edition range of upcycled garments made from discarded materials.
+Earthlink Inc is a not for profit organization committed to providing work for people facing workplace challenges.
+They have partnered with Space Between to produce the 'Fundamentals' range, a limited edition range of upcycled garments made from discarded materials.